Storm & Hurricane Information

 New inlet in Hatteras Island created by Hurricane Isabel in September 2003

-In the event of a catastrophic disaster around Buzzards Bay, Cape Cod, or Massachusetts, go to these sites:
+In the event of an imminent or catastrophic disaster around Buzzards Bay, Cape Cod, or Massachusetts, go to these sites:

 Massachusetts Emergency Management Page